haotianh9/haotianh9.github.io/_teaching/2021-spring.md

 # location: "City, Country"
 ---
+duty: Grading hoemworks and exams, holding office hours, answering students' questions

+The class is mainly about solving partial differential equations (PDE).

+Separation of variables, Fourier transformation, Laplacian transformation, Cauchy Problem are covered in this class.

 <!-- This is a description of a teaching experience.
 You can use markdown like any other post. -->